ACLS New Provider 2-Day Course

 Hold current American Heart Association Healthcare Provider CPR certification card (completed following the 2010 AHA/ECC Guidelines).
 You will not be taught CPR or use of the AED in the course.
 You will be required to demonstrate correct skills for Adult 1-Resuer CPR and AED test use without prompting.

 Be able to identify – on a monitor and paper tracing – rhythms associated with bradycardia, tachycardia with adequate perfusion, tachycardia with poor perfusion, and pulseless arrest.
 You will not review or be taught rhythms in this course.

 Have a basic understanding of the essential drugs used in stroke, acute coronary syndromes, pulseless arrest, bradycardia, tachycardia with adequate perfusion, and tachycardia with poor perfusion.
 You will not review or be taught pharmacology in this course.

 q Be able to combine ECG rhythm interpretation and pharmacology

-2. Rhythm interpretation exam (available from the CMC website or in Education Resources office) **Must score 84% or better to participate in class.
-We will contact you if your score is lower than 84%.
+2. Rhythm interpretation exam (available from the CMC website or in Education Resources office) **Must turn in prior to class

 3. Signed and dated ACLS Precourse Preparation Checklist (available from the CMC website, in the ACLS Provider Manual, or in Education Resources office)